JohnyCoolHD/RetroDisc-System/README.md

 Games can be stored on USB drives, external SSDs, HDDs, optical media, SD cards or other supported storage devices.
 The launcher prepares the required runtime environment before starting the game.

-The Wine/Proton prefix can also be stored on writable portable media.
-This allows USB sticks and SD/microSD cards to function as portable game memory cards.

 The original game release normally does not need to be modified.

 If compatibility modifications are required, they are applied to the persistent writable game-data layer rather than the original release whenever possible.